 The Behavioral Simulation templates that the Xilinx CORE Generator System creates are dependent on the Behavioral Simulation options (Verilog and/or VHDL) flow that you select.
-If you would like additional behavioral simulation templates for other simulation flows, you may select them.
+If you would like additional behavioral simulation templates for other simulation flows, you may select them as well.
 For example, if you have selected VHDL as your Behavioral Simulation option, a VHDL simulation template file will be generated with the name of <module_name>. vho.
-For example, if you would like a Verilog instantiation template and/or a Verilog behavioral simulation template, you will also need to place a check mark in the "Verilog Behavioral Simulation" check box.
+If you would also like a Verilog instantiation template and/or a Verilog behavioral simulation template, you will also need to place a check mark in the "Verilog Behavioral Simulation" check box.
 This will cause a <module_name>. veo file to be created as well.